 The year 2020 is not an exception to God’s faithfulness.
 Chad remembers.
 I want to be like that.
 I want to remember too.

-If you listen to the podcast you can hear the peace in Chad’s voice as he returns time and time again to remembering “what is true.”
+If you listen to the podcast you can hear the peace in Chad’s voice as he returns time and time again to remember “what is true.”

 Who is going to add an hour to your life by worrying?